maiskt/hackathon.github.io/15-Financial-Health.Rmd

 + 0=No

 ## BUDGET_INCOME
-Plan how to spend income;
+Plan how to spend income.

 Levels: